stashed/stash/docs/user-guide/backup.md

     keepLastSnapshots: 3
 ```

-**Line 1-3**: With all other Kubernetes config, AppsCode Restik resource needs `apiVersion`, `kind` and `metadata` fields. `apiVersion` and `kind` needs to be exactly same as `backup.appscode.com/v1alpha1`, and, `specific version` currently as `v1alpha1`, to identify the resource
+**Line 1-3**: With all other Kubernetes config, AppsCode Stash resource needs `apiVersion`, `kind` and `metadata` fields. `apiVersion` and `kind` needs to be exactly same as `stash.appscode.com/v1alpha1`, and, `specific version` currently as `v1alpha1`, to identify the resource
-as AppsCode Restik.
+as AppsCode Stash.
 In metadata the `name` and `namespace` indicates the resource identifying name and its Kubernetes namespace.

-**Line 6-20**: Restik spec has all the information needed to configure the backup process.
+**Line 6-20**: Stash spec has all the information needed to configure the backup process.

 * In `source` field user needs to specify the volume name and the path of which he/she wants to take backup.
 * In `destination` field user needs to specify the path and the volume where he/she wants to store the backup snapshots.